MBP Faculty Expectations, Recommendations and Important Information

 Learn More Here.
 Detailed information is also available in the MBP Student Handbook, page 28.

-Event description: The Geneva Park Retreat is an annual tradition that has several purposes:
+Event description: The MBP Retreat is an annual tradition that has several purposes:

 • An opportunity for new students to meet other students and faculty, and to hear about some of the areas of research in the Department.